stresearch/otw/README.md

 ## Reference

-If you use this dataset we ask that you cite:
+If you use this dataset, we ask that you cite:

 G. Castanon, N. Shnidman, T. Anderson and J. Byrne, Out the Window: A Crowd-Sourced Dataset for Activity Classification in Surveillance Video, arXiv 2019